chris-dworschak/acled.api/cran-comments.md

   ACLED (2:31, 12:137)
   ACLED's (12:237)

-   Words are data set names, no misspelling.
+   EXPLANATION: Words are data set names, no misspelling.

 * checking for future file timestamps ...
 NOTE unable to verify current time

-    Flexible time zone on local OS.
+    EXPLANATION: Flexible time zone on local OS.
+Has no implications for package usability.